Read the full work order academy series, including toolkits for better work orders, defeating backlog, using work order data, and more

 “The philosophy has been, ‘It’s what goes out the door that counts,” said millwright Linda Sibley in this interview with Reliable Plant, “not how well the machinery is running.”

-Pumping out product, equipment health be damned, was obviously not a sustainable model.
+Pumping out products and equipment health being forgotten, was obviously not a sustainable model.
 It fueled a culture of reactive thinking, leading to lots of breakdowns, data shortages, low morale, and much more.

 “When you are in such a reactive mode, it’s next to impossible to do much planning.
 It’s all about putting out fires,” said maintenance planner Todd Harrison.